Xin Yu (Dennis) Tan

-Currently I'm doing research in robotics and deep reinforcement learning at UC Berkeley's Robotics Learning Lab.
-I work with PhD student Chelsea Finn and under the supervision of Professor Pieter Abbeel.
-Below are links to our ICRA 2016 paper on deep spatial autoencoders:
+I did research in robotics and deep reinforcement learning at UC Berkeley's Robotics Learning Lab (RLL) under the supervision of Professor Pieter Abbeel.
+I worked with PhD student Chelsea Finn and postdoc Sergey Levine to co-author an ICRA 2016 paper on deep spatial autoencoders:

 Deep Spatial Autoencoders for Visuomotor Learning

 Chelsea Finn, Xin Yu Tan, Yan Duan, Trevor Darrell, Sergey Levine, Pieter Abbeel

 I also developed the user interface for the open source Guided Policy Search repository, which is used by numerous researchers in RLL and other labs.